florian-deroo/metamask-context-vitejs/README.md

-ViteJS | TailwindCSS installed
+# Metamask Provider implemented with  context

-Metamask provider implemented with context
+ViteJS and TailwindCSS are installed